Fidel Edwards: Playing style

 Discussing his round-arm bowling action in 2004, Edwards remarked "I never copied anyone, its just natural.
 People feel it's a very difficult action but its like riding a bicycle.
 And the main advantage I get bowling in that fashion is I can swing the ball more, especially the old one.
 Yes, at times the swing is too wide and a few more extras are added, but I am coping with that."
 His bowling speed is around the late 80s and early 90s mph.
 His fastest was clocked at 157.7 km/h in 2003.

-While his statistics attest to him being a genuine tailender, Edwards has helped save the West Indies three Test matches during his career, forming frustrating last wicket partnerships.
+While his statistics attest to him being a genuine tailender, Edwards has helped save the West Indies in three Test matches during his career, forming frustrating last wicket partnerships.
 The first instance came against Zimbabwe at Harare in 2003, where he hung in for 33 balls to deny the African nation a rare victory.
 In 2006, Edwards remained at the crease for 36 balls at the Antigua Recreation Ground, with India unable to claim the final wicket, while in 2009 he prevented England from a win at the same ground by remaining unbeaten on five after 26 deliveries.